-- the election of seven Directors to hold office until the 2017 Annual Meeting of Shareholders; - the ratification of the appointment of Deloitte & Touche LLP ("Deloitte & Touche") as the Company's independent registered public accounting firm for the Company's fiscal year 2016; and - the approval of the Company's 2016 Equity Incentive Plan.
+- the election of six Directors to hold office until the 2020 Annual Meeting of Shareholders; - the ratification of the appointment of Deloitte & Touche LLP ("Deloitte & Touche") as the Company's independent registered public accounting firm for the Company's fiscal year 2019; - to approve, on an advisory, non-binding basis, the compensation of named executive officers; and - to approve the Eagle Bulk Shipping Inc. Amended and Restated 2016 Equity Incentive Plan.